adobe/spectrum-web-components/packages/overlay/README.md

 ></sp-overlay>
 ```

-# Events
+### Events

 When fully open the `<sp-overlay>` element will dispatch the `sp-opened` event, and when fully closed the `sp-closed` event will be dispatched.
-"Fully" in this context means that all CSS transitions that have dispatched `transitionrun` events on the direct children of the `<sp-overlay>` element have successfully dispatched their `transitionend` event.
+"Fully" in this context means that all CSS transitions that have dispatched `transitionrun` events on the direct children of the `<sp-overlay>` element have successfully dispatched their `transitionend` or `transitioncancel` event.
 Keep in mind the following:

 -   `transition*` events bubble; this means that while transition events on light DOM content of those direct children will be heard, those events will not be taken into account
 -   `transition*` events are not composed; this means that transition events on shadow DOM content of the direct children will not propagate to a level in the DOM where they can be heard

-This means that in both cases, if the transition is meant to be a part of the opening or closing of the overlay in question you will need to redispatch the `transitionrun` and `transitionend` events from that transition from the closest direct child of the `<sp-overlay>`.
+This means that in both cases, if the transition is meant to be a part of the opening or closing of the overlay in question you will need to redispatch the `transitionrun`, `transitionend`, and `transitioncancel` events from that transition from the closest direct child of the `<sp-overlay>`.

 ## Styling